JaVlinPi/PixiSlots_ES6/README.md

 ## Cover Note - Running the project

-To transpile the code run watchScript.bat, however this should not be required as the transpiled code has been committed.
+ - First install all node modules with 'npm i' in the projects root.
-If you do with so transpile make sure you run 'npm i' in the project root to download all node modules needed.
+ - Transpile the code by running watchScript.bat
-The transpiled code will appear in the 'dist' folder.
+ - The transpiled code will appear in the 'dist' folder.
 Having a site set up to point to this folder will allow the game to be played.